Skip to content

 Why should you visit the Blue Mosque?

-Not only you who admires the calm ambiance in the place, but even the pigeons are flying around the neighborhood.
-Officially known as Sultan Ahmed Mosque, you will find the magnificence of this place immediately brought you to a whisper.
+Not only do you admire the calm ambience in the place, but even the pigeons are flying around the neighbourhood.
+Officially known as Sultan Ahmed Mosque, you will find the magnificence of this place, which immediately brings you to a whisper.

 It’s brimming with history that you discover why the Blue Mosque is called the most iconic attraction of Istanbul.

-The mosque is home to much intricate Islamic art that you feel you have landed on a page of history created by the most talented artisans ever.
+The mosque is home to so much intricate Islamic art that you feel you have landed on a page of history created by the most talented artisans.

-The Blue Mosque has served as an active worship house for a long time so that you can find out a smart ventilation system, including a fascinating high window adorned with colorful stained glass.
+The Blue Mosque has been an active worship house for a long time, so it has an intelligent ventilation system.
+It also has a fascinating high window adorned with colourful stained glass.

-Furthermore, you can see without any effort that the carpet pattern provides a guide for the prayers to stand appropriately aligned with each other.
+Furthermore, you can see without effort that the carpet pattern guides the prayers to stand appropriately aligned with each other.

-At the end of your tour here, you can quickly notice that Sultan Ahmed mosque is an important bridge to understand different cultures, as it’s the place where different embrace nationalities with one faith.
+At the end of your tour here, you can quickly notice that Sultan Ahmed mosque is an essential bridge to understanding different cultures, as it’s where different nationalities embrace one faith.

 Things to Do: